 A little bit and a good deal can act as adverbial modifiers whether the verb describes bounded events (jump) or unbounded ones (sleep, work, work out, argue).
 A little bit and a great deal are mass quantifiers; a great / large number and a couple are count NPs of the very same syntactic structure, but for them to act as adverbial quantifiers ranging over events requires the addition of times.

-Cardinal and ordinal numerals behave just like count quantifiers, not being able to act adverbially without the addition of the event classifier times, and that regardless of the ktionsart of the verb, that is, even with achievements and accomplishments:
+Cardinal and ordinal numerals behave just like count quantifiers, not being able to act adverbially without the addition of the event classifier times, and that regardless of the aktionsart of the verb, that is, even with achievements and accomplishments:

-() a. * John died only one.
+(61) a. * John died only one.